 While one department manages to meet customer expectations, the other simply causes a poor experience.
-You cannot offer delightful customer service on one hand and bombard the same customer with irrelevant marketing messages.
+You cannot afford to offer highly personalized customer service on one hand, but bombard the same customer with irrelevant marketing messages on the other.

 Encourage your sales, customer service, and marketing teams to understand the loopholes in the channels they use to interact with customers and find relevant solutions.
 Remember, delivering brilliant omnichannel experience is a team effort.

-3 Tools to Build Engaging Omnichannel Customer Experience
+5 Tools to Build Engaging Omnichannel Customer Experiences

 - Easily view past customer communications for context

 - Promote self-service by creating an extensive knowledge base

 - See how your team is performing with the help of daily, weekly, and monthly reports